jzovvo/css-gum/examples/postcss/postcss-functions/README.md

 # CSS Gum + Vite Example

-This example demonstrates how to use css-gum with [PostCSS Functions](https://www.npmjs.com/package/postcss-functions) plugin in a Vite project to implement responsive design calculations.
+This example demonstrates how to use css-gum with [PostCSS Functions](https://www.npmjs.com/package/postcss-functions) in a Vite project to implement responsive design calculations.

 ## Running the Example